pdhotework-sketch/cloud-developer/README.md

 # cloud-developer

+## 🚀 My Goal
+I'm learning Cloud Development from scratch with a 1-year structured roadmap.
+This repository tracks my daily progress — from Linux to AWS, DevOps, and Cloud Architecture.

 My 1-Year Cloud Developer Learning Journey
 ### Day 1 – Understanding the Cloud
 - Learned the meaning of Cloud Computing.